kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 Above we generate two Applications, one for the MySQL RDBMs and another for the WordPress web server.
 Each of these Applications can be managed independently.
 For instance, if the WordPress web server is deleted, the components of the MySQL RDBMS will not be affected.
 However, the dependency between the two workloads is made explicit in the `Spec.Dependencies` of the `wordpress` Application.
-Tools and UIs that examine the `wordpress` application are made aware of its dependency on the `mysql` Application, and they can surface the dependency to users.
+Tools and UIs that examine the `wordpress` Application are made aware of its dependency on the `mysql` Application, and they can surface the dependency to users.

 #### Selecting Components
 In order to find the `Spec.Componenets` of an Application, a client should perform the following.

-1. For each GroupVersionKind in the Applications `Spec.Components`, list all objects of that Kind, in the namespace of the Application, that match the Application's `Spec.Selector`.
+1. For each GroupKind in the Applications `Spec.Components`, list all objects of that Kind, in the namespace of the Application, that match the Application's `Spec.Selector`.
 1. For each selected object, validate that the object has a `kubernetes.io/application` that matches the name of the Application.
 Discard any objects that do not have such an annotation.
 This ensures that selector overlap does not